Veronica0206/DS_Project_Sample/README.md

 Please **DON'T** contact me for the book and/or the dataset.

-This repository is only for self-learning purpose.
+This repository is only for self-learning and demonstration purpose.
 I am glad if my solution is helpful.
 Yet, I will **NOT** provide the original book or the data files.
 If you would like to practice, please visit <https://datamasked.com/>.

 Part I. My solution to the book ***A collection of Data Science Take-Home Challenges*** <br>
 Project 1: [Conversion rate](https://veronica0206.github.io/DS_Project_Sample/1.Conversion_rate.html) <br>